turnly/turnly/README.md

+# Turnly — Athena

-# Athena — Monorepo of backend applications
+Monorepo of back-end applications that make up much of Turnly's APIs.

 We are building the next queue management and customer experience system for walk-ins at physical locations.

 We replace take-a-number systems with a web widget-based system, which your customers can access via any device from your website.
-This allows you to offer a personalized service, obtain prior information required for service, and collect data associated with your customers for Service Intelligence.

 ### Getting Started